Fox-ML-infrastructure/Fox-v1-infra/DOCS/02_reference/configuration/MODEL_CONFIGURATION.md

 ## Overview

-Each model family has its own YAML configuration file in `model_config/` with hyperparameters organized by variant (default, conservative, aggressive).
+Each model family has its own YAML configuration file in `CONFIG/models/` (or `CONFIG/model_config/` for backward compatibility) with hyperparameters organized by variant (default, conservative, aggressive).

 ## Supported Models (17 total)